captured Landscapes - Human Portraits

 Bio - Ildi Tillmann

-I am a photographer and writer, working at the crossroads of art, documentary, commercial photography and narrative journalism.
+I am a photographer, writer, and a mother of two, working at the crossroads of art, documentary, commission-based photography, and narrative journalism.
 I was born and raised in Hungary, I lived in Israel in the mid1990s, and I moved to the US in 2000.
 I have a Law Degree from my native Hungary, and MA in Africana Studies from SUNY, Stony Brook, where my graduate research focused on culture and politics in the Caribbean.
-During my graduate years I started learning and practicing photography.
+During my graduate years I started learning professional photography.

-For a full bio, publications, awards, exhibitions or to see my work, please visit the relevant sections of my website.
+For a full bio, awards, exhibitions or to see my work, please visit the relevant sections of this website.

 Bio - Elio Villafranca